umasubra/ExcelJsDocumentation/resources/worksheet.md

 ### getUsedRange()

-Get the used-range of a worksheet.
+Gets a range object for the used range of the worksheet.

 #### Syntax
 ```js